Configuring the Import of OSM data🔗

 tag is present then

-it will be used independely of the concrete value if neither boundary
+it will be used independently of the concrete value when neither boundary

 nor highway tags were found and the object is named.